-Understanding Design.
+Understanding Design

-This section of the course gives students a fundamental appreciation of good design, and an understanding of how contemporary interfaces have evolved from ideas presented over thirty years ago.
+This section of the course gives students a fundamental appreciation of good design, and an understanding of how contemporary interfaces have evolved from ideas presented over 30 years ago.

 The design of everyday things.
 The student's first look into design does not even consider computers.
 I first show them many examples of bad design in everyday things.
 The goal is to have students realize that human problems and errors when dealing with technology are usually a result of design failure, and that good design accounts for human capabilities.
-I then introduce Don Norman's principles that help us analyze bad design and create good designs (Norman 1988).
-I often bring to class a bag full of everyday things, includes staplers, scissors, tape-dispensers, alarm clocks, digital watches, floppy disks, CD-cases, and anything else I find lying around my office.
-When the discussion turns to design principles of everyday things (e.g., visual affordances, constraints, etc.), we consider how well the items in my bag work.
+I then introduce Don Norman's principles that help us analyze bad design and create good designs [13].
+I often bring to class a bagful of everyday things, including staplers, scissors, tape dispensers, alarm clocks, digital watches, floppy disks, CD cases, and anything else I find lying around my office.
+When the discussion turns to design principles of everyday things (for example, visual affordances, constraints, and so on.), we consider how well the items in my bag work.
 Students bring their own encounters of bad design into the discussion, and often propose fixes to them.
-The feeling afterwards is that they have acquired a new way of looking at the objects in the world around them.
-The discussion then moves towards the visual components of GUIs.
-I use the video "All the Widgets" (Myers 1990) to illustrate how early scrollbars evolved from atrocious widgets with few visual affordances and arcane mappings, into reasonable 'everyday' computer objects that contain features similar to well-designed everyday things.
+The feeling afterward is that they have acquired a new way of looking at the objects in the world around them.
+The discussion then moves toward the visual components of GUIs.
+I use the video "All the Widgets" [11] to illustrate how early scrollbars evolved from atrocious widgets with

 History of HCI.
-I make students aware of the intellectual and historical foundations of human computer interaction by presenting a brief history of the early major breakthroughs in HCI.
-I show many historical videos which the students greatly enjoy e.g., Sketchpad (Sutherland 1983), NLS (Engelbart and English 1994), and the Xerox Star (Smith and Irby 1983).
-Some are flabbergasted that many so-called "modern" ideas were implemented before they were born!
+I introduce students to the intellectual and historical foundations of human computer interaction by presenting a brief history of the early major breakthroughs in HCI.
+I show many historical videos that the students greatly enjoy, for example, Sketchpad [19], NLS [3], and the Xerox Star [20].
+Some are flabbergasted that many so-called modern ideas were implemented before they were born!

-Designing with the User.
+Designing with the User

-The course moves into the design process by considering how an end-user can be involved in the usability engineering life cycle.
-It begins by teaching and applying both qualitative and quantitative methods for evaluating interfaces with users, and continues by showing how programmers can involve the user as active members in the design process.
+The course moves into the design process by considering how an end user can be involved in the usability engineering life cycle.
+It begins by teaching and applying both qualitative and quantitative methods for evaluating interfaces with users, and continues by showing how programmers can involve the user as an active member in the design process.

 Evaluating interfaces with users.
 An excellent way of evaluating an interface is by watching users try it out.
 There are many ways to do this, and I teach a series of qualitative and quantitative methods.
-Major techniques covered include observational usability methods (e.g., think-aloud, constructive interaction, post-session interviews), and controlled experimentation (experimental design, hypothesis formation, statistical testing, interpretation).
+Major techniques covered include observational usability methods (for example., think-aloud, constructive interaction, post-session interviews), and controlled experimentation (experimental design, hypothesis formation, statistical testing, interpretation).
 This topic has a heavy hands-on component (described later), where students apply both quantitative and qualitative methodologies to analyze selected interfaces.

-Because I strongly believe that evaluation should occur continually through the design and implementation process, the various methods are presented as choices that one would select to fit particular problems and stages during the engineering life cycle.
-I also stress that a good evaluation process means that designers will catch major problems (and successes!) early on, with lesser problems being ironed out as the interface is being refined.
+Because I strongly believe that evaluation should occur continually through the design and implementation process, the various methods are presented as choices that would be selected to fit particular problems and stages during the engineering life cycle.
+I also stress that a good evaluation process means that designers will catch major problems (and successes!) early on, with lesser problems being ironed out as the interface is being rafined.